SamuliRukkila/Java-EE-Exercises/part-1/README.md

 ### #1 Servlet + JSP -tutorial

-An assingment where we get to know the basics of JSP and servlet.
+An assignment where we get to know the basics of JSP and servlet.
 We are also introduced into servlet scopes available.
 We'll also use basic methods for servlets: ```doPost```, ```doGet``` & ```service```

 ### #2 Count your normal- and gross-payment with JSP + Servlet